It goes without saying that securing your MongoDB instances is of the utmost importance.

 You can now connect to your MongoDB instance with your system-wide user administrator and create additional users.

 As before, open your Connection Manager.
-Since adding new users will probably not be a one-off task, we recommend that this time you create a new connection (rather than just quick-connect to your server).
+Since adding new users probably won’t be a one-off task, we recommend that you create a new connection for this step (rather than just quick-connect to your server).

 The IP and port of your server will be the same as before, but this time we need to specify the user we want to connect with in the “Authentication” tab.